premake/premake-core/website/docs/documentationFile.md

 documentationfile ""
 ```

-When you put the following inside the project configuration the following filename/path will be generated:
+When you put the following inside the project configuration, the following filename/path will be generated:
 ```bin\test\%{prj.name}.xml```

 ```lua